kontron/python-ipmi/README.rst

 For IPMB interface a `Total Phase`_ Aardvark is needed.
 Another option is to use ipmb-dev driver on Linux with an I2C bus, driver of which supports slave mode: https://www.kernel.org/doc/html/latest/driver-api/ipmb.html

+For legacy RMCP, RMCP+ and system interface (KCS) the installtion of ipmitool is required.

 Installation
 ------------